SPADE-IITJ/spade-iitj.github.io/_pages/research.md

 **Computer Architectures**
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/arch.jpg){: style="width: 250px; float: left; margin: 0px  10px"}
-In SINC lab we are currently involved in driving research towards designing next generation of IoT devices, low power memories, emerging memory technolgoies, and accelerated machine learning.
+In ASPEN lab we are currently involved in driving research towards designing next generation of IoT devices, low power memories, emerging memory technolgoies, and accelerated machine learning.
 Evolution of machine learning and IoT has significantly increased the demand for hardware support in execution of applications that pertains to specific applications in the said domains.
 We are currently involved at both systems level and circuit level designing for such next generation hardware through VLSI design, fabless design, and use of CAD tools.

 **Research on Ubiquitous Computing**
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/ubicomp.jpeg){: style="width: 250px; float: left; margin: 0px  10px"}